teaghan/constitutional-ai-education/README.md

 # Constitutional AI for Education: A Tutorial Framework

-This repository provides a comprehensive tutorial framework for developing AI teaching assistants using Constitutional AI principles.
-It demonstrates how to create, fine-tune, and improve language models specifically for educational support using modern techniques like QLoRA and DPO.
+This repository provides a comprehensive tutorial of how to apply Constitutional AI to fine-tune an LLM specifically for student support using efficient fine-tuning techniques.

-## 🎯 Purpose

-This repository serves as a proof-of-concept and practical guide for:
-- Implementing Constitutional AI principles in educational contexts
-- Creating AI systems that promote effective learning practices
-- Demonstrating efficient fine-tuning techniques on consumer hardware
-- Building a pipeline for continuous model improvement

 ## 🎓 Educational Principles